tejas7535/storybookM3/libs/shared/ui-components/src/lib/snackbar/README.md

   // Passing an Action
   this.snackBarService.showWarningMessage('Oh, a warning.', 'Try again');  // valid for every type
+  // If you want the snackbar to dismiss on button click, you need to `.subscribe()` here

   // Listening to an action
   this.snackBarService